 – Mold and Rot

-Growth of mold and rot is a clear sign that your roof has a leak or your home has a ventilation issue that needs to be resolved.
+The growth of mold and rot is a clear sign that your roof has a leak or your home has a ventilation issue that needs to be resolved.

-During interior roof inspection, the roofing professionals also check to see whether your roof is properly insulated.
+During an interior roof inspection, the roofing professionals also check to see whether your roof is properly insulated.
 Proper insulation can lead to hot air building up in your attic.
 This hot air is not good for your roof especially during winter as it causes snow to melt on your roof causing water damage.

 Part 2: Exterior Roof Inspection

 The next part of the inspection is checking the exposed section of your roof.
 This inspection is fairly easy and straightforward as it is done from outside the house.
 However, you may need to climb up to your roof and this is where things get a little bit complicated hence the need to hire a professional.
 Some of the things that are checked during exterior roof inspection include:

 The roof inspector typically begins the exterior by checking the condition of the shingles.
 They look for any rotting, curling, buckling, loose or missing shingles.
 Damaged or missing shingles need to be replaced so that your home is not left vulnerable to outdoor elements.
 Too many damaged or missing shingles is a clear sign that your roof needs to be replaced.

 Gutters are part of your roof.
 You must check to see whether there are any broken shingles and debris that is stuck inside them.
 A significant amount of broken shingles and debris in your gutters is a sign that your roof is growing old and needs to be replaced.